 Spanish photographer born in Barcelona in 1960, with studies in social anthropology and documentary photography.*1*2 Known for long-term research-based photographic projects dealing with urban peripheries, landscapes marked by political history, and the social life of contested sites.*1*2

-Main themes: urban margins, political memory, displacement, land use, documentary research, archives, and the afterlives of historical conflict in landscape.*1*2*3
+The work is organized around urban margins, political memory, displacement, land use, documentary research, archives, and the afterlives of historical conflict in landscape.*1*2*3

-Technique / formal traits: documentary photography combined with research, archival documents, text, and installation; calm descriptive views of apparently ordinary places; and an insistence that the image alone is insufficient without historical investigation.*1*2
+Formally, the work is marked by documentary photography combined with research, archival documents, text, and installation; calm descriptive views of apparently ordinary places; and an insistence that the image alone is insufficient without historical investigation.*1*2

-Historical context: his work emerges in the 1990s and 2000s, when documentary photography was being rethought inside contemporary art and when landscape became a way to address memory, state violence, and economic transformation.
+Historically, his work emerges in the 1990s and 2000s, when documentary photography was being rethought inside contemporary art and when landscape became a way to address memory, state violence, and economic transformation.
 Ribas belongs to that postdocumentary field.*1*2*3

-Historical significance: he matters because he helped consolidate a mode of politically informed landscape photography in which the photograph functions as part of a larger research assemblage rather than as autonomous evidence.*1*2
+Historically, he matters because he helped consolidate a mode of politically informed landscape photography in which the photograph functions as part of a larger research assemblage rather than as autonomous evidence.*1*2

-Critical meaning: the work matters because it reveals that apparently empty or ordinary sites can be saturated with political histories.
+Critically, the work matters because it reveals that apparently empty or ordinary sites can be saturated with political histories.
 Ribas’s pictures are valuable less for visual drama than for the way they make historical absence and institutional violence thinkable through place.*1*2*3

-Where and how the work was used: his work circulated through museums, research exhibitions, publications, and archives.
+In reception, his work circulated through museums, research exhibitions, publications, and archives.
 Banco de España’s collection text is especially useful because it explicitly states that documentary photography and social anthropology are the foundations of his method.*2

 Banco de España’s institutional text is particularly useful because it frames Ribas’s work as photography enlarged by documentary and anthropological research, which is central to his historical significance.*2